kebui/Brandweerrooster/README.md

 The URL will look something like this: https://www.brandweerrooster.nl/memberships/12345/schedule/exception_schedule?locale=nl.
 The number in the URL is your membership ID.

 Once you have this information you can edit the script and enter in the variables.
 - First set a working directory.
 This is where the script and other files will be stored.
-In my case I use "C:\Brandweerrooster\PowerShell".
+In my case I use "C:\Script".
 You can change this if you like.
 - Enter your username (usually emailaddress) you use to login to Brandweerrooster.
 - Fill in your membership ID